Last Updated on

 You can either do Mt.
 Cook National Park on Day 1 as you go from Christchurch to the west coast, but we chose to do it towards the end of our trip on way back up the island.

 Mt.
 Cook National Park is home to New Zealand’s tallest peak, Mt.
 Cook, as well as other mountains and glaciers.
-You’ll find lots of hikes, camp sites, and lookout points in this vast park.
+You’ll find lots of hikes, camp sites, lookout points, and other things to do in Mt.
+Cook.
 We suggest heading straight to the ranger station to get the best advice on what you should see with what time you have.

 - Mt.
 Cook Hooker Valley Trail: We only had an afternoon at Mt.
 Cook National Park, so we chose to do the most route: Hooker Trail.
 Hooker Trail is an easy, 3-hour return walk that winds through the park and leads to incredible views of Mt.
 Cook and glacial water.
 It was easily the second best thing (after the Glow Worm Dell in Hokitika) that we did on the South Island!